Art at the Library

 Also available to use is a small glass display case (optional) by our southeast fireplaces.
 The case has two shelves, both approximately 13 inches in height.

 Purchasing information may be displayed if pieces are for sale.
-Library staff would direct any customers interested in buying to contact the exhibitor.
+Library staff will direct any customers interested in buying an art piece to contact the exhibitor.

-The library does not carry insurance that covers the items exhibited here; we encourage exhibitors to contact their own insurance carrier regarding their materials’ coverage.
+The library does not carry insurance that covers exhibited items; we encourage exhibitors to contact their own insurance carrier regarding their materials’ coverage.
+Read our full Display Policy

 Past artists include: Shaine Schroeder, Mavis Wolfgram, The Great Plains Watercolor Society, Leah Simmons, Jessie Rasche, Joan Putman, Karen Kinder, Stephen Randall, Siouxland Libraries staff members, teen art contest participants, and many more!